Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

 We consider the canonical change point model

-Under model~\eqref{eq:model}, the set $\Cp = \Cp_n := \{\cp_1, \ldots, \cp_{q}\}$ with $\cp_j = \cp_{j, n}$, contains $q$ change points (with $\cp_0 = 0$ and $\cp_{q + 1} = n$) at which the mean of $X_t$ undergoes changes of size $f^\prime_j = f^\prime_{j, n}$.
+Under model~\eqref{eq:model}, the set $\Cp := \{\cp_1, \ldots, \cp_{q}\}$ with $\cp_j = \cp_{j, n}$, contains $q$ change points (with $\cp_0 = 0$ and $\cp_{q + 1} = n$) at which the mean of $X_t$ undergoes changes of size $f^\prime_j$.
 We assume that the number of change points $q$ does not vary with the sample size $n$, and we allow serial dependence in the sequence of errors $\{Z_t\}_{t = 1}^n$ with $\E(Z_t) = 0$.

-A large number of multiple change point detection methodologies have been proposed for a variant of model~\eqref{eq:model} in which the errors $\{Z_t\}_{t = 1}^n$ are serially independent.
-In particular, a popular class of multiscale methods aim to isolate change points for their detection by drawing a large number of sub-samples of the data living on sub-intervals of $[1, n]$; when a sufficient number of sub-samples are drawn, there exists at least one interval which is well-suited for the detection and localisation of $\cp_j$ for each $\cp_j, j = 1, \ldots, q$.
-Methods in this category include the Wild Binary Segmentation (WBS, \citeauthor{fryzlewicz2014}; \citeyear{fryzlewicz2014}), the Narrowest-Over-Threshold method \citep{baranowski2019}, the Seeded Binary Segmentation \citep{kovacs2020} and the WBS2 \citep{fryzlewicz2019}.
-In all of the above, theoretical properties have been established assuming i.i.d.\ (sub-)Gaussianity of $\{Z_t\}_{t = 1}^n$.
+A large number of multiple change point detection methodologies have been proposed for a variant of model~\eqref{eq:model} in which the errors $\{Z_t\}_{t = 1}^n$ are independent.
+In particular, a popular class of multiscale methods aim to isolate change points for their detection by drawing a large number of sub-samples of the data living on sub-intervals of $[1, n]$.
+When a sufficient number of sub-samples are drawn, there exists at least one interval which is well-suited for the detection and localisation of each $\cp_j, \, j = 1, \ldots q$, whose location can be estimated as the maximiser of the series of CUSUM statistics computed on this interval.
+Methods in this category include the Wild Binary Segmentation (WBS, \citeauthor{fryzlewicz2014}; \citeyear{fryzlewicz2014}), the Seeded Binary Segmentation \citep{kovacs2020} and the WBS2 \citep{fryzlewicz2019}.
+All of the above are based on the WCM principle, i.e.\ the recursive maximisation of the contrast between the means of the data to the left and right of each putative change point as measured by the CUSUM statistic, over a large number of intervals, and their theoretical properties have been established assuming i.i.d.\ (sub-)Gaussianity on $\{Z_t\}_{t = 1}^n$.
+We propose the term Wild Contrast Maximisation rather than, say, `wild CUSUM maximisation' since, in other change point detection problems, the WCM principle can be applied with statistics other than CUSUM, e.g.\ generalised likelihood ratio tests.